Contract redline copilot

 H1 defends the core with three production bets at Core reach.
 H2 funds one capability build one step out with a named handoff plan.
 H3 carries one funded discovery sprint and one formally parked concept under quarterly review.
 The kill list (next section) removes the vertical-specific contract model.

-Each horizon has a named failure mode that the review forces the team to flag honestly.
-Trillium is exposed on all three today.
+Each horizon carries a named failure mode the review forces the team to flag honestly.
+Trillium is exposed on all three.

-Billing-narrative drafter and conflicts-check automation have both lived in pilot for 9-plus months with no production owner.
-The H1 fix is mechanical: name a product owner, set a production date, move the bet onto the ops team's roadmap.
-If they don't ship this quarter, kill them.
+Billing-narrative drafter and conflicts-check automation have lived in pilot 9-plus months with no production owner.
+Fix is mechanical: name a product owner, set a production date, move the bet to ops's roadmap.
+Ship this quarter or kill.

-Multi-agent matter intake is being built by a research-style team with no production integration path.
-The review forces a named handoff plan to the matter-management product team before another dollar is spent.
-Without it, the build ships a demo and never reaches a customer.
+Multi-agent matter intake is built by a research-style team with no production integration path.
+Review forces a named handoff plan to the matter-management product team before another dollar is spent.

-Both H3 bets have been discussed for a long stretch with no budget line and no named owner.
-The review unfreezes them by either funding a discovery sprint (case-strategy generator) or formally parking them with a quarterly review date (deposition-prep agent).
+Both H3 bets sit with no budget line and no named owner.
+Review unfreezes them: fund a discovery sprint (case-strategy generator) or formally park with a quarterly review date (deposition-prep agent).
 No more vague mentions in board decks.

 The kill list usually saves more than the engagement costs.
 Trillium's three calls below free a head of ML engineer, retire a vendor contract, and absorb a stalled pilot into a shipping product.